janhubicka/Color-Screen/README.md

 ## Binary packages
 We provide binary packages for Windows (x86) and MacOS (aarch64) at our [wiki page](https://github.com/janhubicka/Color-Screen/wiki#software-packages).
-We are happy to build more configurations if that seem useful
+We are happy to build more configurations if that seem useful.

 ## Building from source code
 ### Prequisities